Nauru reed warbler: Status

-The IUCN lists the species as "Vulnerable", because "its very small range leaves it susceptible to chance events, such as cyclones and the introduction of alien predators."
-BirdLife International previously estimated that there were between 10,000 and 20,000 Nauru reed warblers, based on 1993 data, but Buden's 2006 estimate of 5,000 birds of all ages led to a revised figure of 3,000 mature individuals, a figure reaffirmed in 2016.
+The IUCN lists the species as "Near Threatened", because the "species has a very restricted range where habitat degradation is ongoing."
+BirdLife International previously estimated that there were between 10,000 and 20,000 Nauru reed warblers, based on 1993 data, but Buden's 2006 estimate of 5,000 birds of all ages led to a revised figure of 3,000 mature individuals, a figure reaffirmed in 2016 and again in 2023.
 In 2001, it was observed that the removal of the phosphate deposits on the island meant that the vegetation was decreasing, presenting a potential threat to the species.
 In 2008, however, Buden claimed that "habitat degradation and loss of native forest via mining operations has apparently had no major adverse effects on the population."
 Nauru reed warblers were observed to be common on the island, and flourishing in the scrubland left by mining.

 Unlike other birds on the island, the species is not hunted, and is protected under Schedule 1 of Nauru's Wild Birds Preservation Ordinance 1937.
 For conservation purposes, the IUCN recommends regular surveys of the population and the establishment of a monitoring programme through training local people.
 It also proposed raising conservation awareness by increasing the profile of the bird.